Gakur/yolo/README.md

  `npm start`

  ### Go ahead a nd add a product (note that the price field only takes a numeric input)

+ ### `kubectl create -f deployment.yaml`
+This creates a new yaml file to deploy the application

+### `service.yaml`
+Gives you an external link to expose the ports apllication on `port:3000`

+### Deployed Kubernetes
+Open http://35.247.77.164:3000/ to view the running application on the browser